ryurko/Agglomerative-LD-loci-testing/ld_locus_zoom/description.md

 2. _Positional + eSNPs_: $S_g = S_g^{pos} \cup S_g^{eQTL}$, where $S_g^{eQTL}$ are the set of eSNPs associated with gene $g$.

 The _Positional + eSNPs_ results are the default selection.
-Then you choose to examine an LD locus associated with ASD by first picking the chromosome (CHR), and then an LD locus ID located in the selected CHR. (_Note: LD locus IDs have no meaning beyond ensuring unique identifiers for the LD loci within each CHR_.)
+Then you choose to examine an LD locus associated with ASD by first picking the chromosome (CHR), and then an LD locus ID located in the selected CHR. (_Note: LD locus IDs have no meaning beyond ensuring unique identifiers for the LD locus within each CHR_.)

 ### Kernel smoothing localization